FREQUENTLY ASKED QUESTIONS

 Q. WHAT IS THE RACE REFUND POLICY?

 The refund policy published by Cycling Queensland applies.
-At the point of transfer from Cycling Queensland to Kangaroo Point Cycling Club, entires become final.
-Kangaroo Point Cycling Club is unable to issue refunds for any reason.
+However at the point of transfer from Cycling Queensland to Kangaroo Point Cycling Club, entries become final.
+Kangaroo Point Cycling Club is unable to issue a full refund but depending on the number of requests there will be an amount refunded.

 Why?
 Because this is the policy that Kangaroo Point Cycling Club has adopted for this race.
-It sucks for us, as much as it sucks for any rider who gets a cold just a few days out and can't make it.
-It costs us a lot of money to deliver this race, fixed costs that we've already committed to based on your entry and we don't get any of it back, to give back to you, if you aren't there.
-We've all been there, we're not rolling around in a pool of your cash high-fiving each other and smoking cigars.
-We're right there beside you, shaking our fists at 'the man' with a jar of Vicks and some chicken broth to make you feel better.
+It sucks for us, as much as it does for any rider who becomes ill/has an injury just a few days out and can't make it.
+It costs us a lot of money to deliver this race, fixed costs that we've already committed to based on your entry and we don't get any of it back, to give back to you.

 Q. WHERE ARE THE RACE PRESENTATIONS?

 Presentations will be held at the finish village on Victoria Street, Warwick.
-Presentations will commence approximately 20 - 40min after the arrival of each grade’s Spare’s Vehicle.
+Presentations will commence approximately 20 - 40 minutes after the arrival of each grade’s spare’s vehicle.
 There will be 4 separate presentations during the afternoon.

-Even if you are not a winner, please stick around for the presentation and support your fellow riders.
+Even if you are not a winner, please stay around for the presentation and support your fellow riders.

 Q. HOW CLOSE IS THE START TO THE FINISH?
 IS IT EASY TO GET BACK?